 8. Disable Trackbacks and Pingbacks

-WordPress interacts with other blogs through pingbacks and trackbacks, by default.
-And pingbacks and trackbacks are considered useful to bloggers.
+WordPress interacts with other blogs through pingbacks and trackbacks by default.
+And pingbacks and trackbacks are considered helpful to bloggers.
 But they are not doing your page speed any favors!
 Every time another blog pings your website, it adds a load on your server and slows down your site.
 Disable them if you want to improve your page speed!

 9. Eliminate Spam Comments

 Next on our list of WordPress page speed optimization tips is dealing with the ever-annoying spam comments on your site.
-In addition to being a nuisance, spam comments take a lot of your database space, which slows down your WordPress website.
-Therefore, you must delete all spam comments daily or at least weekly from your website and database.
+In addition to being a nuisance, spam comments take up much of your database space and slow down your WordPress website.
+Therefore, you must delete all spam comments daily or weekly from your website and database.

 Of course, you can save yourself the trouble of dealing with spam comments altogether.
 By default, WordPress installs the anti-spam Akismet plugin.
 We recommend you activate it.
 Yes, it does come at a cost.
-But that is minor compared to the time it can take to delete spam manually.
-Or you can simply disable all comments.
+But that is minor compared to the time it takes to delete spam manually.
+Or you can disable all comments.